ERDDAP

 - The composite ERDDAP has to send the data request to the other ERDDAP.

-- The other ERDDAP has to get the data, reformat it, and transmit the data to the composite
+- The other ERDDAP has to get the data, reformat it,

-- The composite ERDDAP has to receive the data (using extra bandwidth), reformat it
+- The composite ERDDAP has to receive the data (using extra bandwidth),

-(using extra CPU time and memory), and transmit the data to the user (using extra bandwidth).
+and transmit the data to the user (using extra bandwidth).

-By redirecting the data request and allowing the other ERDDAP to send the response directly
+By redirecting the data request and allowing the other ERDDAP to send the

-to the user, the composite ERDDAP spends essentially no CPU time, memory, or bandwidth
+to the user, the composite ERDDAP spends essentially no CPU time, memory,

-on data requests.
+or bandwidth on data requests.

-- The redirect is transparent to the user regardless of the client software (a browser or
+- The redirect is transparent to the user regardless of the client software

-any other software or command line tool).
+(a browser or any other software or command line tool).

 The parts of the grid are:

-A) For every ERDDAP data source that has a high-bandwidth server,
+A) For every remote data source that

 EDDTableFromERDDAP to serve the data in the Composite ERDDAP.

-B) For every ERDDAP-able data source (a data source from which ERDDAP
+B) For every ERDDAP-able data source

-can read data) that has a high-bandwidth server, set up another ERDDAP in the grid which
+can read data) that has a high-bandwidth server, set up another ERDDAP in

 is responsible for serving the data from this data source.

-- If several such ERDDAPs aren't getting many requests for data, you can consolidate them into
+- If several such ERDDAPs aren't getting many requests for data, you can

-one ERDDAP.
+consolidate them into one ERDDAP.

-- If the ERDDAP dedicated to getting data from one remote source is getting too many requests,
+- If the ERDDAP dedicated to getting data from one remote source is

-there is a temptation to add additional ERDDAPs to access the remote data source.
-In special
+there is a temptation to add additional ERDDAPs to access the remote

-cases this may make sense, but it is more likely that this will overwhelm the remote data
+but it is more likely that this will overwhelm the remote data

-source (which is self-defeating) and also prevent other users from accessing the remote data
+source (which is self-defeating) and also prevent other users

-source (which isn't nice).
 In such a case, consider setting up another ERDDAP to serve that

 EDDGridCopy